Botox For Beginners: What You Need To Know

 How Are Botulinum Toxin Products Given?

 A thin needle is used to inject botulinum toxin into affected muscles or glands.
-Dosages vary depending on the size of the muscle (larger muscles require higher dosages), sex (some females may require lower dosages), and preexisting muscle weakness.
+Dosages vary depending on the size of the muscle (larger muscles require higher dosages), who is being injected (some females may require lower dosages), and the presence of pre-existing muscle weakness.
 Electromyography may be used to guide injection in delicate areas.

 Rest and avoidance of strenuous activity are advised as a general precaution after each appointment to minimize toxins dislodging and traveling due to increased blood circulation.
 In addition, laser/IPL treatments, facials, and facial massage should be avoided for one to two weeks after injections.